 The goal of this project is to automatically detect and recognize some objects in an image by using a multi-agents architecture.
 A knowledge database is thus necessary and should contain an invariant description of known objects for the desired application.
-An agent processes an area of the image, its goal is to detect an object and check if this object belongs to the knowledge database.
 Point matching is an important aim in the research work.
 A digital image may undergo any arbitrary translational, rotational changes because of which the object shape may change.
 In this paper we present a novel approach for shape and feature matching using putative point matching.